 The Glenfiddich website is comprehensive, with details of their whiskies and history; the facilities of the distillery, and extensive details of the tours available.
 It also has a detailed description of their whisky-making and craftsmen.
 There are also tips about how to enjoy Glenfiddich and videos on nosing and tasting.
 You can also become a Glenfiddich Explorer.

-Glenfiddich offers a number of tours.
+Glenfiddich offers 3 tours.
 The Explorer's Tour costs £10 and includes a more in depth tour and four whiskies (12yo, 15yo, 18yo and tasted in the VIP suite.
 Glenfiddich Solera Deconstructed - 4 15yo samples, and bottle your own blend - £50, twice daily, book in advance.

 The Pioneer's tour lasts 4 hours, costs £95 and includes a taste of the 12yo, 15yo, 18yo and 21yo, and some cask samples - and take home a 20cl cask strength sample.
 Once a day - book a week in advance.
 Full details and timings - see website.